The Metropolitan Police recently agreed to release details of all ‘murders’ in the last five years following a Freedom of Information request.

 - It includes cases that ended in acquittals of the suspects:

 - Manji Hirani, 48, December 10, 2009, Brent.
-The suspect was charged with manslaughter.
-See acquittal reported by the BBC.
-This case is not on our map, but perhaps should be.
+The suspect was charged with manslaughter and acquitted.

 - Tom Hoyne and Chelsea Wright, March 18, 2009, Bexley.
 A suspect was charged with manslaughter but only stood trial on a health and safety charge.
 Tom Hoyne survived, which may explain why the ‘count’ column in his case reads ‘0’.